mariodavid/cuba-example-concurrent-usage-prevention/README.md

 Sometimes certain resources of an application like a particular entity or even more general a particular part of the application should only accessed by one particular user or the system itself at a time in order to prevent the following situation (called lost update problem in DB terms):

-## Scenario: Lost update of Customer data for `Barney Gumble`
+## Scenario: Lost update of Customer data for `Zapp Brannigan`

-1. `10:30`: Customer `Barney Gumble` sends an email in order to inform about his marriage with `Edna Krababbel`.
-Therefore he wants to update his last name to `Krababbel-Gumble`
+1. `10:30`: Customer `Zapp Brannigan` sends an email in order to inform about his marriage with `Kif Kroker`.
+Therefore he wants to update his last name to `Kroker-Brannigan`
-2. `10:35`: User `leia` reads the email and opens the email and also the Customer screen from `Barney Gumble`.
+2. `10:35`: User `leia` reads the email and opens the email and also the Customer screen from `Zapp Brannigan`.
 Directly after that her boss - `Jabba the Hutt` calls her in for a urgent task.
 She leaves the customer details screen open.
-3. `10:40`: `Barney` calls the hotline, because the marriage did not last long and is already gone.
-But as he found this lovely girl `Elizabeth Hoover` - he now wants to update his name to `Hoover` because they are in love.
-User `luke` accepts the request as he does not know anything about the previous email, opens the Customer screen and changes the name to `Barney Hoover`.
+3. `10:40`: `Zapp` calls the hotline, because the marriage did not last long and is already gone.
+But as he found this lovely girl `Amy Wong` - he now wants to update his name to `Wong` because they are in love.
+User `luke` accepts the request as he does not know anything about the previous email, opens the Customer screen and changes the name to `Zapp Wong`.
-4. `10:50`: User `leia` is back on her desk and wants to finish her task of updating `Barney Gumble` to `Bareny Krababbel-Gumble`.
+4. `10:50`: User `leia` is back on her desk and wants to finish her task of updating `Zapp Brannigan` to `Bareny Kroker-Brannigan`.
 As she has the customer screen already open, she just changes the name and saves it.

 Let's look at the data that has been stored in the system:

-1. `10:30` - Customer `Barney Gumble`
+1. `10:30` - Customer `Zapp Brannigan`
-2. `10:40` - Customer `Barney Hoover`
+2. `10:40` - Customer `Zapp Wong`
-3. `10:50` - Customer `Barney Krababbel-Gumble`
+3. `10:50` - Customer `Zapp Kroker-Brannigan`

-As we have seen from the interactions with `Barney` what is finally stored in the system is wrong and does not reflect the real world as the final name should be `Barney Hoover` instead of `Barney Krababbel-Gumble`.
+As we have seen from the interactions with `Zapp` what is finally stored in the system is wrong and does not reflect the real world as the final name should be `Zapp Wong` instead of `Zapp Kroker-Brannigan`.

 In order to solve this scenario, there are some established techniques.
 CUBA offers the following options: